Skincare

 Stretch marks can appear anywhere the skin rapidly stretches and grows.
 Despite numerous lotions and creams advertised, there are no proven methods to prevent or completely erase stretch marks.

-Over time, stretch marks typically fade, and moisturizers can help reduce any associated irritation.
+Over time, stretch marks typically fade, and moisturisers can help reduce any associated irritation.

 What Ingredients To Avoid During Pregnancy?